misc-courses/web-cs105-f24/README.md

 - Do I always include class meeting times?
 - Do I automatically include due dates?
 - What do I do about undated announcements?

+## Warnings

+I tried to update all packages and it broke everything.
+The transition to ESM is not a smooth one with Next.js.
+The unified/remark libraries are making the transition to ESM (and unified has some breaking changes with the way it is imported).
+The technique of using the next transpiler that converts them back to old school requires is not working.
+It worked for the fragments, but something in the full parser chokes and send the transpiler a null file path, which it dies on.
+For now, I've dropped back to pre-ESM versions of the libraries.